Nicholas-Westby/dompiler/docs/examples/example-grid-modular/index.md

 ---
 layout: default
-title: Inline Grid Example
+title: Modular Grid Example
-description: This shows how to use Dompiler to create a grid in a single file.
+description: This shows how to use Dompiler to create a grid using multiple files.
 ---

 <link rel="stylesheet" href="/assets/css/grid.css" />